ClotanPaul/WeatherPrediction/README.md

 - Reducing the number of features by **35%** (from 11 to 7) resulted in only a **1.5% drop in accuracy**.
 - Training time for the reduced-data model was **halved**, demonstrating the efficiency of incorporating domain knowledge into model design.

-## Detailed Report
-A comprehensive project report detailing the methodology, results, and analysis is included in the repository.
-Refer to **`Clotan Paul report.pdf`** for an in-depth understanding.

 ## Dataset
 The dataset used for this project can be found on Kaggle:
 [Weather Dataset - Rattle Package](https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package/data)

 ## Conclusion
 This project successfully demonstrates the potential of using **domain knowledge** to design efficient models with reduced data.
 The findings highlight the effectiveness of **Bayesian Networks** in weather prediction tasks, offering insights into trade-offs between model complexity, data availability, and performance.
+A comprehensive project report detailing the methodology, results, and analysis is included in the repository.
+Refer to **`Clotan Paul report.pdf`** for an in-depth understanding.